rxb3rth/nuxt-feature-flags-docs/docs/guide/index.md

 ## Installation

-You can add Nuxt Feature Flags to your project using the Nuxt CLI:
+Add Nuxt Feature Flags to your project using the Nuxt CLI:

 ```bash
 npx nuxi module add nuxt-feature-flags